bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 Christoph Ono: 00:49:15

-Yeah, so I feel like I get some of this stuff, right?
+Yeah, so I feel like I get some of this stuff.
 So I was just trying to diagram a few things here, I made lots of other diagrams here earlier today for explaining fiat over Lightning with synthetic fiat and all of this stuff.
 So I'm just reusing those.
 So, here's my understanding.

-So Alice comes up with a bunch of rules, right?
+So Alice comes up with a bunch of rules.
-Like I can spend these 2 Bitcoin after one year.
-But Charles, he can spend 1 of those Bitcoin after one month, and he can spend another 1 Bitcoin after two months, whatever the rules may be, right.
+Like, I can spend these 2 Bitcoin after one year, but Charles, he can spend 1 of those Bitcoin after one month, and he can spend another 1 Bitcoin after two months, whatever the rules may be.
 Then I kind of compress them and turn them into this address.

 Then I tell Bob, Robert, who is my employer, so I give him this address, it looks like general address, and they're like, "Okay, here's your salary."
 That means these Bitcoin here will be locked to the conditions saved in this address.
 So now we have rules and we have bitcoins tied to them, and from then on, all interactions with these Bitcoin are governed by these rules.
-No one knows about those rules, only Alice does, right?
+No one knows about those rules, only Alice does.

-So my landlord, which is this guy here, Charles, I have to tell him about those rules, right?
+So my landlord, which is this guy here, Charles, I have to tell him about those rules.
 So I have to give him an address.
 And it's like, here's my address, there are two Bitcoin in there, and here's a rule that I baked into this address, and Charles can verify from the address like that, that's actually accurate, and there are no other rules, where Alice can secretly take things away.
 And he's like, okay, cool, I can spend one of those Bitcoin next month and then another one in two months, right?